Stencils – A Comprehensive Guide!

 - StencilEase – a huge library of designs for any need.

-There may be more companies out there who sell stencils.
+There may be more companies out there who sell them.
 If I missed your favorite, please let me know in the comments below!

 Are Stencils Copyrighted?

 Stencil patterns and designs are copyrighted by the original artist.
-Most stencil companies allow you to create original art with them without infringement issues.
-Of course, you cannot reproduce the exact stencil pattern or design as a stencil and sell it.
-If you have any concerns about your artwork or selling artwork that uses stencils, contact the stencil manufacturer.
+Most companies allow you to create original art with them without infringement issues.
+Of course, you cannot reproduce the exact pattern or design and sell it.
+If you have any concerns about your artwork or selling artwork, contact the manufacturer.

 How To Stencil

-I have a few step-by-step tutorials about stenciling here on The Graphics Fairy, so I won’t go into the process here.
+I have a few step-by-step tutorials about stenciling here on The Graphics Fairy, so I won’t go into the process here of putting of the actual stencil technique using a brush or sponge.
 Check them out: Make Quick Stenciled Greeting Cards and How to Stencil on Velvet with Metallics.
-Other stencil how tos: Stencil Color Blending Technique and Raised Stencil Texture Technique.
+Other how tos: Stencil Color Blending Technique and Raised Stencil Texture Technique.

-I hope you had fun exploring our Stencils – A Comprehensive Guide with me!!
+I hope you had fun exploring our A Comprehensive Guide about What is a stencil with me!!
 I want you to enjoy creating your own unique and beautiful art with these handy and useful tools!
 I also create Photoshop Elements tutorials and craft project videos over on The Graphics Fairy Premium Membership site.
 You can find even more of my books, art, classes, and whimsical shenanigans on RebeccaEParsons.com.

 rk says